Volunteer with Pod and enhance your UCAS personal statement

 • Develop essential qualities such as resilience, empathy and time-keeping

-• Develop independence through solo travel and overcoming cultural and language challenges
+• Grow independence through solo travel and overcoming cultural and language challenges

-• Explore local sites during your free time which could be connected to your course (temples/ historic interest/markets/national parks)
+• Explore local sites during your free time which could be connected to your course (temples, historic interest sites, markets, national parks)

 • Complete your DofE Gold Residential award whilst volunteering on your Pod trip!

-All these new skills and experiences will allow you to show why you’d make a great student!
+All these new skills and experiences help you to show why you’d make a great student!

 Take your first step to make countless memories, new friends and new skills to help your UCAS personal statement by finding out all about our trip options around the world here: www.podvolunteer.org/projects